 One of the defining features of the Puglian landscape is the undulating fields of olive trees, and given the region produces around 40% of Italy’s olive oil, it’s no surprise to see olive trees in such abundance.

-I’ve gotten into a bad convenience habit in recent years of plucking olive oil off the supermarket shelves.
+I’ve gotten into a bad convenience habit in recent years of plucking olive oil off supermarket shelves.
 I know, I know.
-This fact is even more offensive considering the number of times I’ve traveled to Italy (and Spain) in recent years.
+This fact is even more offensive considering the number of times I’ve travelled to Italy (and Spain) in recent years.
 But one of the main reasons, beyond convenience, that I’ve been shopping in all the wrong places is that I still find the world of olive oil pretty intimidating.
 Sure, I know what I like when it’s on my tongue, but put an olive grove’s worth of bottles in front of me and I’m flummoxed; which is why it was so enjoyable to do an olive tasting while I was in Puglia.

 I’m still no expert but with a small sample of oils to try and instruction on how to clean your palette in between each tasting (apple, apparently), I’ve taken a step forward in my olive oil knowledge, and I’m pleased to say that I bought a bottle for future cooking purposes.